 - You must pass the current written examination or else we must have exempted you from the written examination.

 - You must provide an original typed medical lab report of Hepatitis C, AIDS serological status, evidence of hepatitis B immunity and HBV serological status.

 Note: The serological report must not be older than three months.
-The only exception is when you provide an evidence of hepatitis B immunity in which it clearly says ;absence of surface antigen with a surface antibody of greater than equal to 10 IU/L, will be accepted.
+The only exception is when you provide any evidence of hepatitis B immunity in which it clearly says; absence of surface antigen with a surface antibody of greater than equal to 10 IU/L, will be accepted.

 Fitness Requirement for Registration:

-Under the Section 16 of the Health Practitioners Competency Assurance Act 2003 states that you are not able to register to work as dentist in New Zealand :
+Under Section 16 of the Health Practitioners Competency Assurance Act 2003 states that you are not able to register to work as a dentist in New Zealand :

 - If you are not able to satisfy the council that can communicate effectively.